Alalalalaki/Guide2EconRA/git/README.md

 ![xkcd](xkcd.png)

-Every time you have mistakenly added a file
+Every time you have mistakenly added and/or commited a file

 `git rm --cached your_giant.file`